Iran Leader Bans Import Of US And UK-made Covid Vaccines - UrduPoint

 The Islamic republic has reported more than 1.2 million cases of the novel coronavirus, which have caused over 56,000 deaths.

-While food and medicine are technically exempt from the measures, international banks tend to refuse transactions involving Iran.
+While food and medicine are technically exempt from the measures, international banks tend to reject transactions involving Iran.

 Hundreds of people in Iran were among those infected.